ArchiveTeam/grab-site/README.md

 Changing ignores during the crawl
 ---
-While the crawl is running, you can edit `DIR/ignores` and `DIR/igsets`; the changes will be applied as soon as the next URL is grabbed.
+While the crawl is running, you can edit `DIR/ignores` and `DIR/igsets`; the changes will be applied within a few seconds.

 `DIR/igsets` is a comma-separated list of ignore sets to use.